Anooshakhalid/OperatingSystem-CEP--Spring-Workers/README.md

 - The **tree** starts with a number of mangoes.
 - **Pickers**:
-  - Pick one fruit at a time from the tree.
+  - Only one picker picks one fruit at a time from the tree.
   - Place it into a **crate**.
   - If the crate gets full, they notify the **loader**.
 - **Loader**: